GioF71/librespot-docker/README.md

 /data/system-cache|Volume for system-cache (recommended), used by --system-cache (`ENABLE_SYSTEM_CACHE`).
 /user/config|Volume for user-provided configuration.
 Might contain a `credentials.txt` file.

-Please not that the volume `/data/system-cache` will contain the encrypted credentials.
+Please note that the volume `/data/system-cache` will contain the encrypted credentials.
 Enabling the system cache and using a dedicated volume will help keeping players discoverable by the Spotify web app when you don't provide credentials to LibreSpot.

 ### Examples